 “Will section 48 of the Migration Act stop you from making an application for a skilled migration visa whilst remaining in Australia?”

 Question: I have been invited to make an application for a state and territory nominated skilled migration visa.
-However I’m currently in Australia awaiting a hearing and decision of the AAT.
+However, I’m currently in Australia awaiting a hearing and decision of the AAT.
 I hold a bridging visa in association with that application because I have had a protection visa refused since last arriving in Australia.
-When I first came to Australia in 2015 I came on the student visa and that student visa has expired.
+When I first came to Australia in 2015 I came on a student visa and that student visa has expired.
 Am barred by section 48 of the Migration Act?

 Section 48 impact on skilled applicants

 Answer: Unfortunately and inconveniently, the answer to this question does vary from state to state and territory.
 You should contact your state or territory nominating you the guidance as to what they will do with your invitation.
 It’s not the same for all parts of Australia.
 Annoying?
 Yes!

 I would expect that states and territories will not currently nominate you if you are section 48 barred.
 However, I am aware of clients who are subject to section 48 and who have been invited.

 If they have nominated you, then they may decide to withdraw your nomination.
 Don’t call me.
 Contact them today first.